anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Install and setup Prettier

-An application can be developed by a lot of developers with different coding style.
-Confirm a coding convention with the same format is fairly important and Prettier can help us in this case.
+An application can be developed by a lot of developers with different coding styles.
+Confirm a coding convention with the same format is fairly important, and Prettier comes

     npm i prettier eslint-config-prettier eslint-plugin-prettier -D

-Prettier also need a config file named `.prettierrc.json` at the root dir and integrate with ESLint.
+Prettier also needs a config file named `.prettierrc.json` at the root dir and integrates with ESLint.
 We can achieve it by updating the extends in `.eslintrc.json` file as below

     "extends": ["prettier", "plugin:prettier/recommend"]